William D. Ford Federal Direct Loan Program

 How do I apply for a Federal Direct Loan?

-STEP THREE: Complete a master promissory note for your Federal Direct Subsidized/Unsubsidized or Direct PLUS loan online at studentloans.gov.
+STEP THREE: Complete a master promissory note for your Federal Direct Subsidized/Unsubsidized or Federal Direct PLUS loan online at studentaid.gov.
 Students sign in to complete the loan master promissory notes; parents sign in to complete the Parent PLUS loan master promissory note.

-STEP FOUR – FOR NEW STUDENT BORROWERS: If you are borrowing your FIRST Direct Loan for attendance at NCMC, complete loan entrance counseling online at studentloans.gov and review Direct Subsidized Loan Limits.
+STEP FOUR – FOR NEW STUDENT BORROWERS: If you are borrowing your FIRST Federal Direct Loan for attendance at NCMC, complete loan entrance counseling online at studentaid.gov.

 What do I need to do when I graduate or leave school?

-You are required to complete exit counseling before you graduate or withdraw, if you had a Direct (either Subsidized or Unsubsidized) Loan.
-Exit counseling is completed at studentloans.gov.
+You are required to complete exit counseling before you graduate or withdraw, if you had a Federal Direct (either Subsidized or Unsubsidized) Loan.
+Exit counseling is completed at studentaid.gov.